mrezasoltani/mrezasoltani.github.io/_pages/about.md

 title: "About Me"
 ---

-I am currently a speech research scientis in 3M/M*Modal.
+I am currently a speech research scientist in 3M/M*Modal.